 On the other hand, Indian political thought is among the most advanced political thought in the history of political thought.
 Ancient, contemporaneous, or modern, Indian political thought has produced several unique tools and ideas that are crucial to comprehending Indian social structures and political ideas.
 For a fair study of the political scenes of today, a full comprehension of the political ideas of the leading political philosophers is required.
 The guiding principles for the people of the world in general and the people of India in particular for all ages, past, present, and future will always be an acceptance of how the Indian political ideas were occasionally adopted by the different political thinkers and their impact on the political action of the people.
 It is now necessary to investigate the potential worldwide applicability of these ideas or models of Indian political philosophers.
 Similar to ancient Greece, ancient India too evolved a political theory.
-One of the most advanced political Thought is it possible to comprehend India's political issues.
+One of the most advanced political ideologies in the East of the whole world is found in India.
+Only through the study of Indian Political Thought is it possible to comprehend India's political issues.
 In other words, it is impossible to analyse Indian political issues using current political theories from across the globe.
 We cannot fully comprehend Indian political philosophy, for instance, by equating Gandhi with Marx or Chanakya with Machiavelli.